Nigella sativa: Etymology

+Common names

-In English, N. sativa and its seed are variously called black caraway, black seed, black cumin, fennel flower, nigella, nutmeg flower, Roman coriander, and kalonji.
+In food preparation, Nigella sativa and its seeds are variously called black caraway, black seed, black cumin, fennel flower, nigella, nutmeg flower, Roman coriander, or black onion seed.

-Blackseed and black caraway may also refer to Elwendia persica, which is also known as Bunium persicum.
+Black seed and black caraway may also refer to Elwendia persica, which is also known as Bunium persicum.

 Description

 N. sativa grows to 20–30 cm tall, with finely divided, linear (but not thread-like) leaves.
 The flowers are delicate, and usually coloured pale blue and white, with five to ten petals.
-The fruit is a large and inflated capsule composed of three to seven united follicles, each containing numerous seeds which are used as spice, sometimes as a replacement for black cumin (Bunium bulbocastanum).
+The fruit is a large and inflated capsule composed of three to seven united follicles, each containing numerous seeds which are used as spice, sometimes as a replacement for Bunium bulbocastanum (also called black cumin).

 Culinary uses

-In the United States, the Food and Drug Administration classifies Nigella sativa L. (black cumin, black caraway) as Generally Recognized as Safe (GRAS) for use as a spice, natural seasoning, or flavouring.
 The seeds of N. sativa are used as a spice in many cuisines.
 In Palestine, the seeds are ground to make bitter qizha paste.